 - In December, 1866, The Atlantic Monthly publishes "Reconstruction" , in which Douglass warns Congress of the potential for the de facto re-enslavement of blacks should the South's antebellum political system remain intact.
 Douglass exhorted Congress to pass a civil-rights amendment affirming the equality of blacks and whites in the United States.

 - The most famous conductor of the Underground Railroad.
 Having escaped slavery herself, she returned time and time again to rescue family and friends in Maryland between 1849 and the outbreak of the Civil War.
 She was nicknamed General Tubman by John Brown and Grandma Moses by others for leading so many slaves out of bondage.
 She also served as a spy for Union forces during the Civil War.
+She was awarded full military honors upon her death.
 For more information see the The Heroic Struggle of "General" Tubman, The People, Vol.108, no.12, March 1999.

 The Compromise of 1850